hannobraun/caterpillar/archive/prototypes/08/README.md

 As I said, all of this works, but it isn't really useful, even after a huge amount of work.
-The assembler (and bytecode) had just started to be Turing-complete, ore thereabouts, but was barely usable without a debugger, which perhaps is not surprising.
+The assembler (and bytecode) had just started to be Turing-complete, or thereabouts, but was barely usable without a debugger, which perhaps is not surprising.

 ## Flaws